About the PA Program

 Physician Assistant Program Mission

-The mission of Kansas State Physician Assistant Program is to prepare diverse and highly skilled graduates who are committed to providing compassionate and patient-centered care in a collaborative environment.
+The Kansas State University Physician Assistant Program's mission is to prepare diverse and highly skilled graduates who are committed to providing compassionate and patient-centered care in a collaborative environment.
 The program is dedicated to graduating physician assistants who demonstrate professionalism, are globally minded, and practice within an ethical framework to improve the quality of life of their communities, and the medically underserved populations.

 Physician Assistant Program Vision

-Kansas State Physician Assistant Program will provide excellence in medical education, graduating healthcare providers who serve the local communities and beyond with uncompromising commitment and compassion.
+The Kansas State University Physician Assistant Program will provide excellence in medical education, graduating healthcare providers who serve the local communities and beyond with uncompromising commitment and compassion.

 Physician Assistant Program Values